parallelchain-io/parallelchain-docs/docs/getting_started/staking.md

     deposit create \
     --operator <OPERATOR_ADDRESS> \
     --balance <BALANCE> \
-    --auto-stake-reward
+    --auto-stake-rewards
     ```
-The last flag for `auto-stake-reward` is optional.
+The last flag for `auto-stake-rewards` is optional.
 By default, it is false.
 It indicates whether your rewards should be staked to the Pool in each epoch.

 After you create a deposit, you can do follows:

 - Top-up the amount of the deposit
-- Update deposit settings (i.e. toggling `auto-stake-reward`)
+- Update deposit settings (i.e. toggling `auto-stake-rewards`)
 - Stake deposit to the pool
 - Withdraw the deposit